vitalif/vitastor/docs/config/network.en.md

 Implicit ODP, so they're unsupported by Vitastor.
 Run `ibv_devinfo -v` as root to list available RDMA devices and their features.

+Remember that you also have to configure your network switches if you use RoCE/RoCEv2, otherwise you may experience unstable performance.
+Refer to the manual of your network vendor for details about setting up the switch for RoCEv2 correctly.
+Usually it means setting up Lossless Ethernet with PFC (Priority Flow Control) and ECN (Explicit Congestion Notification).

 ## rdma_port_num

 - Type: integer